Integration Guide

 Event archival (S3 / R2 / MinIO)

-For long-term retention beyond what SQLite should hold, archive old events to any S3-compatible object store.
+For long-term retention beyond what the local data dir should hold, archive old events to any S3-compatible object store.
 Build with the s3 feature and add an [archive] section.

 What moves: Entire events — serialized to JSONL, compressed with zstd, uploaded as files partitioned by user and day.
-Daily rollups stay in SQLite for fast aggregation.
+Daily rollups stay in the local store for fast aggregation.
+Archived events can be merged back into GET /v1/events on demand via ?include_archived=true.

 Cloudflare R2